UPDATED 8/18/2021, Original Post: April 5, 2019

 What is Bodily Injury?
 Bodily injury is contact that causes physical pain.
 The best proof of bodily injury would be photos of bruising, etc. Is bruising or visible proof of physical injury required?
 No, but lack of photos or visible evidence weakens the case substantially for the prosecutor.

-Essentially, prosecution must prove the parent, legal guardian, or caretaker has met all of these requirements in order to secure a conviction.
+Essentially, the prosecution must prove the parent, legal guardian, or caretaker has met all of these requirements in order to secure a conviction.
 According to Texas law a “child” is 14 years old or younger.

 How Charges Are Determined in Texas